VilhelmC/SINDyMarkov/README.md

-# SINDy Markov Chain Model
+# Improved SINDy Markov Chain Model

-This project implements an analytical Markov chain model for predicting success probabilities in the Sparse Identification of Nonlinear Dynamics (SINDy) algorithm with Sequential Thresholded Least Squares (STLSQ).
+This project implements an enhanced analytical Markov chain model for predicting success probabilities in the Sparse Identification of Nonlinear Dynamics (SINDy) algorithm with Sequential Thresholded Least Squares (STLSQ).

 ## Overview

 The SINDy Markov Chain Model represents the STLSQ algorithm as a Markov process and calculates the probability of correctly identifying the true model under noise.
-The key features include:
+The key improvements in this implementation include:

-- Analytical calculation of transition probabilities between states
+- Enhanced numerical stability for coefficient distribution calculations
+- Improved transition probability estimation with better Monte Carlo sampling
-- Computation of overall success probability using dynamic programming
+- Comprehensive analysis of factors affecting success probability
-- Integration of the Gram matrix to account for term correlations
-- Comparison with empirical simulations for validation
+- Adaptive trial count determination for efficient empirical validation
+- Detailed logging and visualization capabilities

 ## Project Structure